-Flexibility: The capability of a power system to cope with the variability and uncertainty that solar and wind energy introduce at different time scales, from the very short to the long term, avoiding curtailment of power from these variable renewable energy (VRE) sources and reliably supplying all customer energy demand (IRENA, 2018a).
+Flexibility is the capability of a power system to cope with the variability1 and uncertainty2 that VRE generation - such as wind, solar photovoltaic (PV) and run-of-the-river hydropower - introduces into the system at different time scales, from the very short to the long term, avoiding curtailment of VRE and reliably supplying all the demanded energy to customers (IRENA, 2018a).

-Variability: The fluctuating nature of solar and wind resources, which translates into potentially rapid changes in electricity output

-Uncertainty: The inability to predict perfectly the future output of solar and wind power sources
+1 Variability: The fluctuating nature of solar and wind resources, which translates into possibly rapid changes in electricity generation.
+2 Uncertainty: The inability to perfectly predict the future output of solar and wind power sources.